 I’ve written a whole post about how to get from Tulum to Chichen Itza, but here below you can find some quick info.

-If you’re based in Tulum, you can take the ADO bus directly from Tulum to Chichen Itza.
-At the time of writing, there is only one bus to Chichen Itza a day, at 9.20 AM.
+➤ Take the ADO bus directly from Tulum to Chichen Itza.
+At the time of writing, there’s only one bus a day, at 9.20 AM.
 The bus ride takes about 2 hours 35 minutes and the ticket costs between 194 and 294 MXN (approximately 9 and 14 USD), depending on the date.

+➤ Would you rather drive?
 Take the QROO 109 road towards Coba.
 When you see the sign for Chemax, turn left to stay on 180 Highway.
-Pass Valladolid and keep going till you reach the Chichen Itza Mayan ruins.
+Remember to book your rental car in advance.

 How to Get from Merida to Chichen Itza

-If you’re based in Merida, taking the ADO bus is a good option if you’re willing to wake up early.
-There’s a daily bus from Merida to Chichen Itza departing at 7.15 AM, which arrives at Chichen Itza at 8.20 AM, so right at opening time.
-Otherwise you can take the bus which departs at 12 PM and arrive in the early afternoon.
+➤ If you’re based in Merida, taking the ADO bus is a good option if you’re willing to wake up early.
+There’s a daily bus leaving at 7.15 AM, which arrives at Chichen Itza at 8.20 AM, so right at opening time.
+The next bus departs at 12 PM, so it’s still an option if you don’t mind visiting in the afternoon.

 At the time of writing, the ticket costs 156 MXN, although it may vary depending on the promotions available.